alpha-dragon-org/.github/profile/ReadMe.md

 Dragon is open sourced from its release.
 The goal is to develop all potential analyses on a token that traders will find useful in the trenches.

 The initial release has been divided into four modules,  specifically focused on MEV activity and holder distributions of a token project.
 The specific analyses are **bundles, snipers, clusters, and fundamental security**.
-Future modules can further explore MEV, holder distributions, or can extend into other token data not yet explored.
+Future modules can analyze other types of MEV, further holder distributions, or explore other token data not yet analyzed.

-Please consider joining the project by contributing to one of its bounties.
-Proposals for modules coming soon.
+Please consider joining the project by contributing to one of its bounties below.
+Community proposals for other modules coming soon.

 ![Screenshot 2025-03-06 at 4 45 30 PM](https://github.com/user-attachments/assets/6292af01-436b-4d15-b3ca-f7918c4a07a9)